MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 Copy this value into a text editor, we will be using it in the next sections.

 ![blob-connectionstring][blob-connectionstring]

+### Getting config info from deployment

+Since we added output variables to the ARM template, this can make it easier to get the info for Cognitive Services and Azure Storage.

+To reach the output values;

+- navigate to the Azure portal
+- locate your resource group
+- in the deployments section
+  - click on the latest deployment
+    - click on the outputs section
+    - the output variable values will be tehre ready to be used (all in one place!)

+![deployment-output][deployment-output]

 # Upload the dog image into your storage account